axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-11-Axelar-Amplifier-Role-Transfers-Release-v1.0.0.md

 ### Step 2: Transfer Governance Roles to Axelar Governance Module

-All `governanceAddress`/`governanceAccount` roles should be transferred to the Axelar Governance Module through governance proposals, UNLESS they are already set to the Governance Module.
-This applies to:
+> **NO ACTION REQUIRED**: As noted in the Prerequisites section, the `governanceAddress`/`governanceAccount` for all contracts is **already set to the Axelar Governance Module**.
+Additionally, most contracts do not have an `UpdateGovernance` message handler implemented.
+Skip this step and proceed to Step 3 (after contract upgrades are completed).

+For reference, if governance transfers were needed in the future, they would apply to:

 - ServiceRegistry (governanceAccount)
 - Router (governanceAddress)